 pretty much everything of interest with pencil.
 Then I moved on

 to finish the paper patterns.
 The big scary Robe a la

 Francaise-project suddenly began to seem less like a mission

 happy with my patterns I began to plan the trimming.
 The

-had a quite nice trimming plan, but then I found one
+quite nice trimming plan, but then I found one that liked even

 source does, however, very frustratingly lack a matching

 stomacher.
 I would just have to make some educated guess about

 I was excited enough about this project to